xcore/sw_audio_effects/module_dsp_biquad/doc/programming.rst

 Usage
 -----

-There are 2 functions in the 'C' library, designed to be called from an XC file.
+There are 2 functions in the 'C' library, designed to be called from an xC file.

    * ``config_biquad_filter()`` Called to do initial configuration of biquad parameters (e.g. Low-pass).
 WARNING: This must be called before ...
-   * ``use_biquad_filter()``, which is called to apply the filter to one audio-sample, designed to be called from an XC file.
+   * ``use_biquad_filter()``, which is called to apply the filter to one audio-sample, designed to be called from an xC file.

 Note well: After initialisation, ``config_biquad_filter()`` can be called again as required to re-configure the filter.